atsaloli/cicd/PITCHME.md

 See also: https://en.wikipedia.org/wiki/XUnit

+#HSLIDE

+#### Integration Testing

-> **Integration Testing**
+**Integration Testing**
->  A type of testing in which software and/or hardware components are
-> combined and tested to confirm that they interact according to their
-> requirements.
-Integration testing can continue progressively until the
-> entire system has been integrated.
+A type of testing in which software and/or hardware components are combined and tested to confirm that they interact according to their requirements.
+Integration testing can continue progressively until the entire system has been integrated.
 -- [Free On-Line Dictionary of Computing](https://foldoc.org/integration%20testing)

+#HSLIDE

 > **Integration testing** ... is the phase in software testing in
 > which individual software modules are combined and tested as a